aspiers/nashville-git-automagic-apr-2019-/markdown/80-future.md

 *   Spread the word wider about these tools
 *   <!-- .element: class="fragment" -->
-    Support any OpenStack developers who want to use them
+    Support any developers who want to use them
 *   <!-- .element: class="fragment" -->
     Non-voting gating job providing estimate of difficulty of <br/>
     backporting commit to stable branches?